libavg/libavg/sphinxdoc/misc.rst

         :param Point2D point: Point to check.
         :param poly: List of points which constitute a polygon to check against.
         :returns: :keyword:`True` if point is inside, :keyword:`False` otherwise.

-    .. autofunction:: getMemoryUsage() -> int

-        Returns the amount of memory used by the application in bytes.
-More precisely, this function returns the resident set size of the process in bytes.
-This does not include shared libraries or memory paged out to disk.